MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/embed-a-feed-into-a-sharepoint-site.md

   ```

       > [!NOTE]
       > You can also change the height and width parameters to the height and width you prefer.

     This example shows an open graph feed for a web page, but you can create feeds for other open-graph objects.
 The list of valid object types is at [Schema \> Supported Object Types](https://go.microsoft.com/fwlink/?LinkId=525586).
 If you are interested in using the Yammer Embed widget to add Yammer feeds to your SharePoint pages, see [Add the Yammer Embed widget to a SharePoint page](https://go.microsoft.com/fwlink/?LinkId=525587).

-### Step 3: Save and publish the SharePoint page.
+### Step 3: Paste the script in, and publish the SharePoint page.

-- On the SharePoint page, click **Publish**.
+- On the SharePoint page, paste in the script, and then click **Publish**.